A BIO STORY —

 tone getting my attention and I ask her, ‘Why is Daddy ‘that one’?’”

-((( And I remember that she said, “Next question, Joey,” leaving me once again foiled in an endless and mysteriously circling maze from which I struggled to exit a wiser Joey Brennan, but failing as I approached the knowledge that Maggie appeared to answer almost all my questions while revealing little more than I would learn from Mommy and Daddy and Sister Mary Rose; which would have told me if I were smarter than I was, that Maggie was the cleverest of all.
+((( And I remember that she said, “Next question, Martin,” leaving me once again foiled in an endless and mysteriously circling maze from which I struggled to exit a wiser Martin Ryan, but failing as I approached the knowledge that Tess appeared to answer almost all my questions while revealing little more than I would learn from Mommy and Daddy and Sister Mary Rose; which would have told me if I were smarter than I was, that Tess was the cleverest of all.
 Yet I suspected, that “That one” had something to do with my troubling secret about Sis telling me that she saw Daddy flirting with someone other than Mommy.
 But I pushed bravely on:)))

 “’It’s what you are.’